 Before we dive deeper into the article, we need to define the two key terms, “televised” and “revolution.”

 Televised, according to the Merriam Webster Dictionary, means “to broadcast by television.”
-At the time of composing and the first public recital of the poem by Gil Scott-Heron, color TV was gaining popularity in the US.
-1Technology Adoption in US Households, 1860 to 2019.
+At the time of the first public recital of the poem by Gil Scott-Heron, color TV was gaining popularity in the US.1Technology Adoption in US Households, 1860 to 2019.
 Our World in Data.

 Revolution, according to the Merriam Webster Dictionary, refers to “a sudden, radical, or complete change” or “activity or movement designed to effect fundamental changes in the socioeconomic situation.”